Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 Lenovo offers this further explanation of cookie usage right after its introductory paragraph in the cookies section.
 It also mentions that cookies may be turned off in the user's web browser:

-The introductory provisions from Lenovo above offer some instruction on disabling cookies.
 Apple explains to users how to turn off cookies in both its Safari browser and its mobile devices:

 If an app or website uses unique tracking features, cookie provisions can address those as well.
-Apple has an Ad Tracking process that customizes advertisements to consumer preferences.
+Apple has an ad tracking process that customizes advertisements to consumer preferences.
 Its cookies provision addresses turning that off:

 Assess your cookie usage before you finalize a cookies provisions in your company's Privacy Policy.